Module 3 Overview

 Podcast

-Click to join (listen) to a 100-Day Challenge Strategist and coach for a breakdown of this module.
+Click to join (listen) to a 100-Day Challenge Strategist and Coach discussing this module.

 The Big Picture

 With the 100-day clock ticking, maintaining momentum is crucial.
 Teams often face early hurdles such as fragmented data, systemic barriers, and the temptation to drift back into “business as usual.”
-This phase is all about establishing a disciplined weekly routine, finding evidence-based ways to track progress, and keeping the team laser-focused on their SMURF goal.
-The Coach, you will shift from directing to guiding, helping the team build their own accountability and leveraging you, Challenge Strategist, when they get stuck.
+This phase is all about establishing a disciplined weekly routine, finding evidence-based ways to track progress, and keeping the Team laser-focused on their SMURF goal.
+The Coach will shift from directing to guiding, helping the Team build their own agency.
+The Coach will reach out to you, the Challenge Strategist, when they need support.

 The Roadmap